Weidner Field: Soccer

 The stadium has been the home of the Colorado Springs Switchbacks FC of the USL Championship since the 2021 USL Championship season.
 The first soccer-related event at the stadium was an exhibition match against Orange County SC, in front of a reduced capacity of 2,000 due to COVID-19 pandemic restrictions.
 The first player to score in the stadium's professional history was Hadji Barry, who scored five minutes into a 2–2 draw.

 Other than professional soccer matches, the stadium also hosts both regional and state-level high school soccer competitions.

 Major competitions

 In December 2021, Weidner Field held host to the 2021 NCAA Division II men's soccer tournament.

 On November 23, 2024, Weidner Field hosted the 2024 USL Championship final, where the Switchbacks played against Rhode Island FC, resulting in a 3–0 Switchbacks win for their first title.

 Concerts

 Weidner Field has a capacity of 15,000 for concerts.
 The stadium's first concert event was in May 27, 2021, a Latin music festival, followed the next day by a concert that included Justin Moore and Chris Janson.

-Other notable performers who've played at Weidner Field includes AJR, Incubus, Jason Aldean, and the Jonas Brothers, amongst others.
+Other notable performers who've played at Weidner Field include AJR, Incubus, Jason Aldean, and the Jonas Brothers, amongst others.

+Lacrosse

+Weidner Field played host to Week 7 of the 2021 Premier Lacrosse League season from July 30 to August 1, featuring all eight teams over five games.